darixsamani/salvo-postgres/README.md

 ### 🌐 3.
 Access the API Docs

-Open the FastAPI interactive docs at:
+Open the OpenAPI Salvo interactive docs at:

 👉 [http://0.0.0.0:5800/docs](http://0.0.0.0:5800/docs)